Bhadda Kundalakesa

-Bhadda Kundalakesa was a former Jain ascetic who was converted to Buddhism by Sariputra, one of the two chief disciples of Gautama Buddha.
+Bhadrā Kuṇḍalakeśā (भद्रा कुंडलकेशाद; Pali: Bhaddā Kuṇḍalakesā; Chinese: 拔陀軍陀羅拘夷國) was a former Jain ascetic who was converted to Buddhism by Śāriputra, one of the two chief disciples of Gautama Buddha.
 She attained arahantship faster than any other nun and lived in the 6th century BCE in what is now Bihar and Uttar Pradesh in India.

 Early years

 She was born "Bhadda" in Rajagaha, the capital city of the kingdom of Magadha of King Bimbisara.
 Bhadda's well-heeled parents were very protective of her, because she had a passionate nature and they were afraid that she end up hurt due to her strong attraction to men.
 One day, she saw a thief being led to the place of his execution through the window of her home.
 He was the son of a Brahmin, but had a long history of theft.
 Bhadda fell in love with him at first sight.
 She was able to convince her father that she could not live without him, and so he bribed the jail wardens who let the condemned man break out of the prison.

 The couple were married, and soon after, the groom became strongly preoccupied with acquiring his wife's jewelry.
 He told Bhadda that he had vowed to make offerings to a certain mountain deity if he could avoid the death penalty.
 He managed to get Bhadda away from his home using this pretext.
 He wanted to push her over a high cliff to steal her valuable ornaments.
 When they arrived at the precipice, he told her about his intention.
 In her distress, Bhadda resolved to a ruse that enabled her to push him to his death.